Temppus/Tmp/README.md

 ![image.png](image%204.png)

+Lets think about it, your purchasing power was just sliced to half from previous year.
+And this  repeated 3 consecutive years, year after year. ₺1000 in 2020 is now worth only ~180.

 Things may not be as bad as in turkey but you can certainly expect next inflationary wave/s due to money printing that they can not avoid.
-Debt needs to be paid and you taxes are just not enough.
+Debt needs to be paid and your taxes are just not enough.

 ## The only way out